chenchih/5G_automationLinux/log_graph/Readme.md

 - 20221226:
 	-  rename parsefile2_v2_ to parsefile2_v2 and add better condition statement if enter wrong option will print error
 	-  parsefile2.py add better condition statement if enter wrong option will print error
+- 20221230:
+	- update excel.py change when reading file if read =, ignore this line, and other line write into excel
 ## Step Manual Test
 1. Please put your log file in this file
 2. run the code